 Everyone uses analytics.
 We may not realize it, but our ability to rapidly search, suggest, and make small predictions in daily business.
 Analytics are so common, in fact, that we don’t even notice the role data analysis plays in regular operations.
 This powerful tool goes well beyond social media marketing, and it’s primed to grow even more important in the near future.
+Learn how analytics is used in everyday business.

 Analytics are part of regular decisions.
 Simply deciding the deli line at lunch is a bad time-management option involves rudimentary analytics.
 Business decisions are a bit more complex, but they aren’t restricted to the IT department.